 Nothing lasts forever, especially something we use frequently.
 Your brush sees action either before or after every cook session (and if it doesn’t, it should!), meaning it’s highly prone to wear.

 Take a good look at your brush.
 If the head or the handle are cracked, it’s time for a new one.
-The cost is so low for a new one, it’s not worth the risk of injury from a broken, jagged edge or bits of plastic getting into the cookbox.
+As you can see in our guide to buying grill brushes, the cost is so low for a new one, it’s not worth the risk of injury from a broken, jagged edge or bits of plastic getting into the cook box.

 Mangled and bent bristles or wire coils on bristle-free brushes are also clear signs that your grill brush has had its day.
 Damage like this will keep it from cleaning effectively and could be detrimental to your grates.